Project

 Our impact

-• Supported designation of six new Marine Protected Areas on Laamu Atoll and designation of entire atoll as a Mission Blue Hope Spot
+• Supported designation of six new MPAs on Laamu Atoll and designation of entire atoll as a Mission Blue Hope Spot

 • Convinced more than a quarter of resorts in the Maldives to commit to protecting more than 830,000 sq metres of seagrass